 - Rover – With the help of Rover, you can quickly start your own doggy daycare and charge pet owners to watch their pets.
-In this case, you’re also providing a service in addition to allowing them to use your space.
-While this involves more work than many of the other options listed here, it also presents outstanding monthly income potential.
+In this case, you’re also providing a service and allowing them to use your space.
+While this involves more work than many other rental options, it also presents outstanding monthly income potential.
 Read my interview with Lily about How to Become a Pet Sitter.

 - Sniffspot – Rent out your land as a place for dog owners to play with their dogs.
 Sniffspot says that some hosts are making $1,000 per month.

 Peer-to-peer lending platforms make it possible for you to essentially rent out your money to others.
 While there is some risk involved, many peer-to-peer lenders have successfully generated a nice income from this investment.
 Investments at Prosper, one of the leading platforms, have an average historical return of 5.4%.

 Several years ago, peer-to-peer lending was a better option with more possibilities and higher returns.
 If you’re looking to get better returns on your investment today, you can use Groundfloor, which is a combination of peer-to-peer lending and real estate investing.
 You’ll loan money for house flips, and you’ll have the possibility of earning double-digit returns.